Cicatriiz/valet/README.md

 - NOTION_TOKEN (optional) and NOTION_DEFAULT_DATABASE_ID (optional)
 - GROCERIES_DEMO=true

-User-specific OpenAI keys are stored encrypted in the `Secret` table.
+User-specific OpenAI keys can be stored client-only (localStorage).
+If `ENCRYPTION_KEY` is set, server-side encrypted storage is also supported.

 ---